 Frontier Infant in Lap

-- The baby sits on the lap of an adult.
+With this option, your baby sits on the lap of an adult passenger throughout the flight.

 Frontier Infant in a Separate Seat